input-output-hk/atala-prism/credentials-verification/docs/bitcoin/README.md

 - **IOHK Cloud**: The IOHK infrastructure which runs all the services and servers, controller by IOHk.
 - **Node**: The component that acts as a 2nd layer node on top of a ledger.
 - **ATALA Node**: The 2nd layer node working on top of Bitcoin.
-It understand DIDs and credentials, any interesting party can run this node to get the GEUD blockchain details, but is not a requirement, the data will be safe even with a single node running.
+It understands DIDs and credentials, any interested party can run this node to get the Prism blockchain details, but is not a requirement, the data will be safe even with a single node running.
 - **ATALA Database**: The centralized database used by the ATALA Node to index information.
 - **Bitcoin**: A full Bitcoin node that keeps the blockchain available to let us retrieve the ATALA-specific transactions.